jwolski2/nil/README.md

 This target builds 2 images tagged `zkp-client:latest` and `zkp-server:latest`
 for the client and server applications, respectively.

-## Running the Application from Docker
+## :whale: Running the Application from Docker

 To run the application, run the `make run-docker` target: